Page Table of Contents

 Attempts to try to cancel the traditional Latin rite (“Usus Antiquior”) of the Catholic Church and hostility towards those humbly devoted to it, will ultimately be judged by God Himself.
 Do unto others.

 The Catholic Church has over twenty rites.
 Why persecute faithful Catholics who are devoted to TLM?
 They are part of the Body of Christ and His members.
+Why the attack against the traditional Latin Mass?
+People who go there are exceptionally devout and faithful Catholics, who follow Church teachings and have large families.

 Question asked to His Eminence Cardinal Raymond Burke: “I wanted to ask if you have any statements about the Church post Traditionis Custodes?”